 Much time was spent in ensuring that all new legislation was included in updated policies.
 All policies are filed in the Governor Section in the school office.

-Governors attended several training events, notably the excellent Local Authority Termly Briefings and selected, essential training including Audit Training; Exclusions Training and safeguarding.
+Governors attended several training events, notably the excellent Local Authority Termly Briefings and selected, essential training including Audit Training; Exclusions Training; Performance Management; Finance and Safeguarding.
 The Governors have signed a Formal Collaboration with the cluster schools, Hasland Junior School, Hasland Hall Community School, Hady Primary School and Calow Church of England Primary School.
 This builds on a history of effective and successful informal collaborative work and will greatly enhance the operation of all the schools and benefit the staff and pupils.

 The Parent’s Forum has met regularly and provided an opportunity for informal discussions about general matters related to the school.
 Parents are strongly encouraged to participate in these meetings which are, usually, held immediately after school starts.